datawire/datawire-common/docs/baker/source/architecture.rst

 ~~~~~~~~~~~~~

 A service node is responsible for keeping the directory accurately
 informed of its presence and location.
-Baker relies on the *watson*
+Baker relies on the ``watson``
-sidekick to check the health of the service with which it is colocated
+process to check the health of the service and communicate its
-and communicate its presence and location to the directory.
+presence and location to the directory. ``watson`` should always be
+deployed on the same server/container as the service it is
+monitoring.
+This deployment model minimizes issues related to node
+failure or network partitions, since ``watson`` can monitor the host
+service directly over localhost.

 Client Nodes
 ~~~~~~~~~~~~